-lection Scoring Guide T Task/competency DOES NOT MEET COMPETENCIES (AWARD 0-1 POINTS) MEETS COMPETENCIES (AWARD 2-3 POINTS) EXCEEDS COMPETENCIES (AWARD 4-5 POINTS) Requirements specified in the job d escription related to: Process Improveme nt Leader Aligns initiatives to improve teachin g and learning and organizational effective ness, ensuring that programs, grade levels, and departments are aligned with the master improvement plan Creates buy-in for individual and co llective accountability Leads faculty to apply appropriate r nodifications to support the learning of indi- vidual students Develops individual improvement p lans that target high levels of learning for all Il students Leads team(s) to develop the comp rehensive improvement plan How have you worked with departments in your school to set goals?
-What ideas do you have for establishing an accountability process for individual and collective success?
-What are some things you have done to support struggling students?
-Describe any experiences you have had in implementing a comprehensive school improvement plan?
-What were the outcomes (gains)?
+TASK/COMPETENCY DOES NOT MEET COMPETENCIES (AWARD 0-1 POINTS) MEETS COMPETENCIES EXCEEDS COMPETENCIES (AWARD 2-3 POINTS) (AWARD 4-5 POINTS) scription related to: Process Improveme and learning and organizational effective ness, ensuring that programs, grade leve ls, and departments are aligned with the master improvement plan Creates buy-in for individual and colle odifications to support the learning of indiv · ns that target high levels of learning for al Il students Leads team(s) to develop the compre hensive improvement plan How have you worked with departments in your school to set goals?
 Has little prior experience aligning initiatives to improve teaching and learning.
+Has some prior experience aligning initiatives among grade levels and department to improve teaching and learning.
+Has some prior experience aligning initiatives to improve teaching and learning and sees the line of sight between district level and school level goals What ideas do you have for establishing an accountability process for individual and collective success?
 Indicates minimal experience leading teams to set measurable goals.
-Does not feel a need for creating buy-in for individual and collective accountability.
-Has limited ideas for making modifications to support the learning of individual students.
+Does not feel a need for creating buy-in Indicates some experience leading teams to set measurable goals.
+Indicates extensive experience leading teams to set measurable goals and shares success in this area.
+What are some things you have done to support struggling students? for individual and collective accountability.
+Has limited ideas for making modifications to support the learning of individual Acknowledges a need for creating buy-in for individual and collective accountability and has some ideas about how to get staff involved in this process.
+Exudes passion and urgency for creating buy- in for individual and collective accountability and has creative ideas about how to get staff Describe any experiences you have had students.
+Observation in the section of involved in this process. in implementing a comprehensive school improvement plan?
+What were the outcomes (gains)?
+What were the barriers?
 Has limited experience leading teams to develop a comprehensive (or school) improvement plan.
-Has some prior experience aligning initiatives among grade levels and department to improve teaching and learning.
-Indicates some experience leading teams to set measurable goals.
-Acknowledges a need for creating buy-in for individual and collective accountability and has some ideas about how to get staff involved in this process.
 Shares specific ideas for making modifications to support the learning of individual students.
 Has some experience leading teams to develop a comprehensive (or school) improvement plan that includes measurable goals.
-Has some prior experience aligning initiatives to improve teaching and learning and sees the line of sight between district level and school level goals Indicates extensive experience leading teams to set measurable goals and shares success in this area.
-Exudes passion and urgency for creating buyin for individual and collective accountability and has creative ideas about how to get staff involved in this process.
 See modifications to support the learning of individual students as a critical component to success and has extensive experience in this process.
-Has extensive experience leading teams in developing a comprehensive (or school) improvement plan that includes measurable
+Has extensive experience leading teams in developing a comprehensive (or school) improvement plan that includes measurable goals and provides evidence of prior success.